4ms/stm32mp1-baremetal/README.md

 ## 6) Copy the application to the SD card

-If you've never loaded the app onto the SD card, you have to do this before you can use a debugger on the application (step #6).
-Or, if you want to have the application load even without a debugger attached, use this method.

-There are two ways to do this:
+There are two ways to do this if you have U-Boot, and one way if you have MP1-Boot:

-##### The Simple Way:
+##### The Simple Way (when U-Boot is the bootloader):

 Physically remove the SD card from the OSD32 or Discovery board and insert it into your computer.
 Then do: